-Whether your Spark site is set to a calendar year or a fiscal year, it’s never too soon to consider your program budget and payroll needs.
+Whether your Spark site is set to a calendar year or a fiscal year, it’s never too early to consider your program budget and payroll needs.
 Following these steps will guarantee your readiness at year-end:

 - Review your Spark budgets